 Clothes to Pack for Tirthan Valley

-If you were visiting in October, November, December or April, you will still need heavy woolens but don’t need to bother about snow boots because there won’t be any snow around this time (unless you were planning to trek to Tungnath and Chandrashila in early April).
+If you were visiting in October, November, December, or April, you will still need heavy woolens but don’t need to bother about snow boots because there won’t be any snow around this time.
 For the months of May, June, and September, your regular cotton clothes, a few light woolens, and a heavy windproof jacket will suffice.
 For a monsoon trip, you will have to waterproof everything.
 Pack clothes that tend to dry faster like Nylon and Polyester.

 Below are some of the other necessary items that you should be packing for this trip.